crypto-guys/near-guildnet/nearcore/install/README.md

 - Sets up the machine to run the binaries using systemd
 - Configures a new guildnet validator with config, genesis, and keys
 - Options for logging
-- TODO: Removes everything installed for the compile process
+- Removes everything installed for the compile process

 ## Requirements